sealuzh/cloud-stove/CONTRIBUTING.md

   bundle exec rake test
   ```

+* Make sure that your code always has appropriate test coverage.

 * Push your topic branch and [submit a pull request](https://github.com/inz/cloud-stove/compare).
+To keep our project history clean, always rebase your changes onto master.

 You should also periodically push your topic branches during development.
 That
 way, there will always be a reasonably current backup of your work in the